 Leaving the museum, make the most of a new smartphone app.
 Download Citymapper to determine your nearest MonaBike, a network of electric bikes installed as part of the principality’s policy to cut greenhouse gas emissions while improving shared mobility and living conditions; the app will also allow you to plot the fastest route to your chosen destination, thanks to detailed options favoring environmentally friendly car- and bike-sharing schemes as well as walking trails and public transport.
 When you’re done exploring, head back to your hotel to check in and dress up for dinner.

 Leaving Hôtel de Paris Monte-Carlo, tap ‘Monte-Carlo Beach’ into your Citymapper app.
-This waterside hotel is home to one of the principality’s most well known dining rooms, with seasonal eatery Elsa (open daily from March through October) and one of the world’s only 100-per-cent organic, eco-certified restaurant.
+This waterside hotel is home to one of the principality’s most well known dining rooms, with seasonal eatery Elsa (open daily from March through October): a committed and gastronomic restaurant inspired by nature whose Chef is Mélanie Serre.
 Mod-Mediterranean cuisine is masterfully crafted, with all produce sourced from organic farms located within a 150-kilometre radius.

 Ditch your wheels and amble along Fontvieille’s Heritage Trees Trail.
 Among a handful of self-guided green walks across the principality, the trail was established to combat deforestation through different leafy neighborhoods (the other two being Monaco-Ville and Monte-Carlo).
 Download a map and tick off plants – there are more than 1,000 – protected by a ‘Tree Code’, classifying them according to age, height and species rarity.

 Monaco’s coastline may be small, but it’s certainly mighty, with ocean-loving HSH Albert II ensuring the principality’s waters are well preserved for future generations.
-Head to Larvotto Beach or the caves of Les Spélugues, both of which are protected marine reserves.
+Head to Larvotto Beach, which is a submarine reserve created in 1976.
 If you’re planning to swim, be sure to bring a change of clothes to slip into before your Michelin-starred dinner.

 Reserve a table on the terrace at Blue Bay, an applauded restaurant where flavours of the Caribbean and Mediterranean mingle on your plate.
 Chef Marcel Ravin’s masterful dishes include castagnole fish and cuttlefish from Mediterrannée, and his signature slow- cooked organic egg with cassava, truffle and passionfruit is bliss in a mouthful.
 Ravin also offers a vegan menu featuring produce from the kitchen’s gardens, planted in consultation with Terrae.
 This local crowd is behind some of the most groundbreaking urban organic fruit and vegetable gardens in Europe; it also offers agriculture classes and workshops, like a tasting of edible flowers and herbs.
 Forward-thinking and sustainable – this is Monaco in a snapshot.